 Honduras (& Pre-Columbian Central America)

 - Heat, by Bill Buford.
 The story of an American magazine editor who gets a job in an Italian-American restaurant kitchen, and eventually moves to Italy to learn the secrets of Italian food.
 Because food is such an important part of Italian culture as a whole, this is a great window into both.
 And it’s hilarious.
-(On Bookshop here.)
+(Heat is on Bookshop here and below.)

 My favorite book on this list for New Orleans and Italy are also about food – but they’re rooted in one place.
 The two below are more like world food tours.